 If you’re interested in this, you can sign up to follow me in any number of forums.

-My occasional newsletter will have links to recent material, and I’ll probably start a radio-comics-specific sub-list at some point, which you can indicate interest in when you sign up.
+My newsletter will have links to recent material, and I’ll probably start a radio-comics-specific sub-list at some point, for which you can indicate interest when you sign up.

 and of course, here’s the old reliable RSS for this site.